emilybrokaw/liferay-learn/docs/courses/latest/en/7.2/liferay-dxp-7.2-business-users/content-creator/automate-content-publication/user-segments-and-content-page-personalization.md

 The Segment Editor allows you to create User Segments based on certain Conditions that users possess.
 The _Properties Menu_ has three sections that can be expanded to reveal the individual properties that can be added as Conditions that users in your Segment must have.
 The three sections are:

-1. User Properties - User metadata as defined in their accounts, but also contains certain group memberships (like Roles and User Groups) as well as information like the date the user profile was last modified
+1. **User Properties**: User metadata as defined in their accounts, but also contains certain group memberships (like Roles and User Groups) as well as information like the date the user profile was last modified
-2. Organization Properties - A selectable list of Organizations to include in your Segment.
+2. **Organization Properties**: A selectable list of Organizations to include in your Segment.
 They contain similar criteria as User selection, like Name and Date Modified.
-3. Session Properties - Criteria based on the user’s activity, browser, and system information.
+3. **Session Properties**: Criteria based on the user’s activity, browser, and system information.
 You can use this to target the user’s device or OS or for activity-based criteria such as users entering the website through a specific campaign-driven landing page.

 Properties become Conditions by relating user data to the property in question.
 Operators such as _equals_, _greater than_, and _contains_ relate user data to the property to create a Condition of the User Segment.
 For example, in the _User_ section of the _Properties Menu_, the _Date Modified_ property can be dragged into the _Conditions_ section of the Segment Editor.
 Then a date can be selected on the right and an operator, e.g., _less than_, can be chosen to relate users to the data property selected.